Sam Adams (American football): Professional career

-In 2002, he was a free agent once again, and this time he signed with the Oakland Raiders.
-He started 14 of 16 games that season, missing one due to injury and played in the other game, but did not start.
+In 2002, he was a free agent once again, and signed with the Oakland Raiders.
+He started 14 of 16 games that season, playing in 15 of those 16 games; one was missed due to injury.
 He was on the team that went to Super Bowl XXXVII.

 In 2003, Adams signed with the Buffalo Bills as a free agent and helped anchor the defensive line there.
-His first game for Buffalo was a memorable one, as he registered a sack, two tackles, and an interception against Tom Brady that was returned for his second career touchdown.
+His first game for Buffalo was a memorable one, as he registered a sack, two tackles, and an interception against Tom Brady which was returned for his second career touchdown.
 He was a Pro Bowl alternate in 2003 for the second time in his career.

-On March 1, 2006, Adams was released by the Bills due to salary cap issues, 30 days later Adams signed a three-year contract with the Cincinnati Bengals, reuniting him with head coach Marvin Lewis, who was the defensive coordinator for the Ravens when Adams played for them.
+On March 1, 2006, Adams was released by the Bills due to salary cap issues.
+On March 30, Adams signed a three-year contract with the Cincinnati Bengals.
+As a Bengal, he was reunited with head coach Marvin Lewis, who was the defensive coordinator for the Ravens when Adams played for them.

 Adams signed with the Denver Broncos on June 4, 2007.
-He was released on December 4, 2007.
+He was released on December 4.